Sugar Packaging Operation Profitability Improvement

 A privately held commodity service provider (the client) was operating a co-packaging and warehousing operation for a National branded Manufacturer and marketer of organic sugar products.
 The facility packages and warehouses over 20 Million pounds of sugar annually, and employs 25 people.
 The operation had lost money for three consecutive years.
 The Client needed assistance developing a deeper understanding of the issues involved, a plan for reversing the losses into positive earnings, and leadership guidance for the plant management.

-We first conducted an assessment that included financial reviews, data gathering, analysis, and dialogue with managers and employees.
+We first conducted an assessment that included financial reviews, data gathering, analysis, observation, and dialogue with managers and employees.
 This assessment identified opportunities in plant efficiency, service pricing, material yields, and relations with the Manufacturer.

 Data review and analysis revealed that plant efficiency, as measured in output/hour, had eroded consistently over recent years.
 From the analysis, Operating Standards, Key Performance Indicators and reporting systems to share plant performance with employees were quickly put in place.
 In the first 4 months following this implementation, plant efficiency showed consistent and steady improvement.